elahehaa/elahehaghaarabi.github.io/_posts/2024-08-01-similaritysearch.md

 which helps capture the context and relationship between the two and increases the likelihood of identifying truly relevant documents.
 It essentially acts as a classifier on top of an embedding layer that predicts the similarity score.![Screenshot from 2024-08-06 12-46-33](https://github.com/user-attachments/assets/0f1f41d2-d09b-46c1-931c-2ba2a10433ba)

+It should be noted that the cross-encoder is a more computationally expensive process, as the model needs to generate embeddings for combinations of each pair of sentences.